 Expertise, size and longevity: Most of Canada’s largest insurance companies have been in business for decades; some have histories which date back to the mid-1840′s.
 When a company has been involved in an industry that long, one can be certain it understands the complexities of the insurance landscape, knows how to manage risk and grow assets (important for those seeking whole life insurance), and has a history of meeting long-term financial obligations.

 The other advantage here is larger more established companies can offer more than just term insurance products, and their suite may include whole life insurance, disability insurance, critical illness insurance, long term care insurance, and many more products like car insurance or travel coverage.

-Flexible hours and customer service: Due to their size and breadth of coverage – both in dollar amount and the amount of service they offer countrywide – bigger insurance companies can offer support availability after-hours and on weekends.
-Plus, as they employ more agents, you may connect to one faster, on the phone or over other digital means, speaking of which …
+Flexible hours and customer service: Due to their size and breadth of coverage – both in dollar amount and the amount of service they offer countrywide – bigger insurance providers can offer support availability after-hours and on weekends.
+Plus, as they employ more insurance brokers, you may connect to one faster, on the phone or over other digital means, speaking of which …

 Why should you choose a smaller insurance company?

-Just because there are many advantages to working with the biggest insurance companies in Canada doesn’t mean you should stop considering purchasing life insurance with a smaller company.
-When contemplating insurance coverage for your finances, debts, or loved ones, you don’t want a company’s size to be the only metric that dictates the insurance payout you leave behind.
-Many small to mid-sized life insurance companies may offer specific products more suitable for your personal needs.
+Just because there are many advantages to working with a big insurance company in Canada doesn’t mean you should stop considering purchasing life insurance with a smaller insurance company.
+When contemplating insurance coverage for your finances, debts, or loved ones, you don’t want an insurance company’s size to be the only metric that dictates the insurance payout you leave behind.
+A small to mid-sized life insurance company may offer specific products more suitable for your personal needs.

 There are plenty of small- to medium-sized insurance companies in Canada, and many have been in business just as long (and meeting financial obligations just as long) as their larger counterparts

-Reasons to consider working with smaller insurance company:
+Reasons to consider working with a smaller insurance company:

-Price: Larger insurance companies can sometimes be more expensive than their smaller counterparts.
+Price: A larger insurance company can be more expensive than their smaller counterparts.
 This can be for many reasons, like the larger capital requirements that may be imposed on them by the government, funding the technological advances outlined above, or a focus on other segments of their business that require more funds.

-While you can save some money working with a smaller company, term life insurance prices usually remain pretty even among the top insurance companies in Canada.
+While you can save some money working with a smaller insurance company, term life insurance prices usually remain pretty even among the top insurance providers in Canada.

-Features: Smaller insurance companies are usually more nimble and able to introduce product or process changes (in response to consumer requests) faster than some of the larger life insurers.
+Features: A smaller insurance company is usually more nimble and able to introduce product or process changes (in response to consumer requests) faster than a larger insurance company.
 Some smaller companies offer additional features – optionally paid for (also called riders) or freely embedded – within their insurance policies that may be more relevant for your unique situation.

 For example, if your preference is to receive an electronic policy or if you want non-medical coverage, there may be more options available to you from mid-sized insurance companies.

-As well, some Canadians elect to obtain insurance through companies which align with their ethics like the Christian-based Faithlife Financial or the Knights of Columbus.
+As well, some Canadians elect to obtain insurance through companies that align with their ethics like the Christian-based Faithlife Financial or the Knights of Columbus.